falexandrou/falexandrou.github.io/_posts/2021-02-06-how-to-prepare-your-web-application-for-the-cloud.md

 ### Database migrations
 In the beginning of this article, we mentioned that we can’t really perform manual database updates, something which is an anti-pattern in general, not only cloud-based applications.
-In cloud enviornments however, the database might have replicas or it can be sharded, making a manual update somehow more difficult.
+In cloud environments however, the database might have replicas or it can be sharded, making a manual update somehow more difficult.